cloudyr/imguR/README.md

 install.packages('imguR')
 ```

-This version can be installed directly from GitHub using `devtools`:
+The development version can be installed directly from GitHub using `devtools`:

 ```
 if(!require('devtools')) {